tskit-dev/tutorials/docs/wfcython.md

 The following code block is long.
 The length is unavoidable, as the `cdef` functions are only accessible to C++, and therefore they must be in the same scope as our `evolve` function.

 We use [struct.pack](https://docs.python.org/3/library/struct.html) to encode mutation metadata.
-It is much faster than pickling.
+It is much faster than pickling, and portable across languages because it is equivalent to writing the raw bits to a character string.
 The metadata we record is the mutation position, generation when it first arose, and the node ID on which it first arose.
 A "real-world" simulation would probably record effect sizes and other interesting things.

 ```cython